-NURS 7635b or c, Psychopharmacologic Interventions I: Foundations in Psychopharmacology Allison Underwood
+NURS 7635b or c, Psychopharmacologic Interventions I: Foundations in Psychopharmacology Staff

 This is the first course in a series of three to prepare the PMHNP student for the prescribing of psychotropic medication to treat mental disorders in individuals across the lifespan.
 It provides the foundational knowledge of the major classes of psychotropic medication, the disorders they treat, and the neurobiology necessary to understand the actions of drugs on the brain.
 The student will learn the role of the advanced practice provider in prescriptive practice, incorporating evidence based, person-centered care.
-Successful completion of NURS 7605 Psychopathology Diagnosis and Clinical Reasoning 2 Course cr
+Prerequisite: NURS 6020 2 Course cr